 Digital Credit Account

-Embedding finance into the shopping experience through a credit-first model
+Embedding finance into the shopping experience through a credit-first model.

 Overview

+The Digital Credit Account was designed as an evolution of the pre-qualification and affordability tools, shifting finance from a checkout step to an integral part of the shopping experience.
 The product enabled customers to understand their available credit upfront and use it seamlessly during their purchase journey.
 Positioned directly on merchant websites—such as homepage or product pages—it allowed users to make more confident purchasing decisions before reaching checkout.
+Developed in collaboration with a lending partner, the solution combined pre-qualification, credit access, and account management into a single, cohesive experience.

 My Role